IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_reading_responses.md

 ## READING RESPONSES

-* Post to your class website with the category of Reading Response
+* Post to basecamp with the category of Reading Response
 * Include title and author as subject

 Answer the following questions: